Does the HVAC System Pull In Air From Outside?

 Even during the warmer seasons when you are in need of cool air, the heating system will work together with your air conditioning unit to produce cool air.
 The air circulating fan is usually attached to the air conditioner’s cooling unit.
 They work in tandem to keep your home cool.

 Old Coast Heating & Air Conditioning specializes in quality heating and air installation services.
-Contact us today by visiting our website or give us a call at 912-250-5771.
+Contact us today by requesting service online or give us a call at 912-250-5771.